 If your personal reputation is damaged, it’s going to be tough to change your name and restart yourself.
 Some people do it unintentionally, by supporting an unpopular opinion, participating in a crude sport, or making an insensitive joke that surprisingly goes viral.
 And some people are victims of vicious gossip, bad press, and libel that, even once proved false, still haunts them for years to come.

 The greatest majority of entrepreneurs invest countless amounts of time, money and effort to build a career, but seldom spend a minute strategizing on how to build, protect and manage their most important asset: their online reputation.
+Some people may need to invest in personal online reputation management to take a hands-on approach in the effort to maintain credibility in their business and private life.

 In some cases, you can’t control the damage.
 But in some cases, you can.
 One of those such cases is when you use fake credibility.
 Instead of building a strong reputation you end up not only destroying your reputation, but also ensuring that no one ever trusts you again.
 And that’s what we’re going to focus on in this article: what you shouldn’t be doing, and credible alternatives to strive for instead.